olehzu/WeatherNOW/README.md

 - The app is made in Android Studio
 - Java is the main language used
-- The app uses Weatherstack API which provides all accurate weather reports.
+- The app uses Weatherstack API which provides all accurate weather reports
 - Volley library is used to fetch the JSON data that is received from the API
-- LocationServices library is used for determining the current location.
+- LocationServices library is used for determining the current location

 # Future updates:

 While developing the app I ran into several problems, some of which remain unsolved.
 I would like to continue working on this app to finish some of the elements, which include:
 1. Make the information stay on the screen after switching between the tiles.
-The ViewModel I created for this fragment did not work and I am unsure why.
+The ViewModel I created for this fragment did not work and I am unsure why
 2. Include the city-search function to show the weather anywhere in the world.
 The back-end for this feature exists and is working.
 It can be found in the DashboardFragment.java.
 However, I am unable to display any of the information on the second fragment, despite all of my attempts.
-I am unable to make any changes to the elements that exist on that fragment.
+I am unable to make any changes to the elements that exist on that fragment
 3. For the city-search function I want to include the drop-down menu with all locations, which will change depending on the entered information (like in Google Maps)
+4. A switch to change units from Celsius to Fahrenheit

 ---